Carpet Chameleon Care Guide

 The Carpet Chameleon is a species of chameleon endemic to Madagascar.
 It was described in 1831 by John Edward Gray.

-They are one of the most colorful of all chameleon species!
+They are one of the most colorful of all chameleon species because of their bright colors!

 Even if some people won’t agree, Carpet Chameleon care is not more challenging than other species’ care.
 Carpet Chameleons aren’t any more delicate than the ubiquitous Panther Chameleon, as long as they are captive bred.

 As it has been our current advice with other chameleon species, always go for captive-bred over wild-caught.
-Captive-bred individuals are healthier, and have a more reasonable life expectancy.
+This is because captive-bred individuals are healthier and have a more reasonable life expectancy.

 They have two different major subspecies: Furcifer lateralis major and F. l. lateralis.
-However, some believe that there are at least 3 subspecies (see Semantics Scholar).
+However, some believe that there are at least three subspecies.

-For simplicity’s sake, we will discuss the species as a whole except where there are points that are important to differentiate.
+For simplicity’s sake, we will discuss the species as a whole except where there are important points to differentiate.

 Quick Reference Section